iPlumb3r/EcosystemMapping/7_Implementations/ReadMe.md

 Implementations
 ==
-The Ecosysteme Mapping Model (E2M) is currently available for the following tools (or tool types) :
+The Ecosystem Mapping Model (E2M) is currently available for the following tools (or tool types) :

 <table>
     <thead>